jbx-protocol/juice-docs-v1/protocol/learn/glossary/README.md

 ---
 description: >-
-  The following terms are used frequently to describe ideas and mechanisms within the Juicebox protocol.
+  Frequently used terms to describe ideas and mechanisms within the Juicebox protocol.
 ---